nithixh/Python-Mini-Projects/README.md

 - **sum_of_digits_in_string.py**
   Extracts all digits from a given string and prints their sum.
 If no digits are found, it notifies the user.

+- **list_elementwise_sum.py**
+  Takes two lists of equal length as input and creates a new list with the sum of corresponding elements.

 ## 🚀 How to Run

 Make sure you have Python 3 installed.